Small dog breeds stay tiny and adorable throughout their lives. Consider one if you want a lap dog for life.

 Shih Tzu

-These dogs are best suited to colder climates, and their long hair helps insulate them and keep these tiny dogs reasonably warm.
+These dogs are best suited to colder climates, and their long hair helps insulate them and keep them reasonably warm.

 The Shih Tzu can reach a maximum height of 11 inches and weigh 8 to 16 pounds.